pcyberict/app/replit.md

 - ✓ Updated auto-setup.sh to automatically migrate credentials on first run
 - ✓ Application now loads OAuth credentials dynamically from database at startup
 - ✓ Code is now safe to push to GitHub without exposing API keys or secrets
+- ✓ **REPLIT ENVIRONMENT MIGRATION COMPLETED** (Aug 18, 2025)
+- ✓ Successfully migrated project from Replit Agent to Replit environment
+- ✓ All packages installed and configured properly
+- ✓ Application running on port 5000 with full database connectivity
+- ✓ Environment variables configured with secure authentication
+- ✓ All security practices implemented with proper client/server separation

 ## User Preferences
 - None specified yet